ibm-cloud-architecture/dba-gitops-catalog/README.md

 This GitOps Catalog includes [kustomize](http://kustomize.io) base and overlays folders for a number of OpenShift operators needed to deploy IBM Digital Business Automation solution and services.

+This repository is using the same structure as introduced by Red Hat COP team in this repository.

 ## Pre-requisites

 ### On your laptop